Dragon Ball GT: A Hero's Legacy: Home media

 An English dub of the special was released on DVD by Funimation in the United States on November 16, 2004.
 It was re-released again on the second volume of the Funimation remastered DVDs.
-A second English dub that features an unknown cast was produced by AB Groupe/Bluewater and aired on Toonami UK under the title Four-Star Dragonball Is the Proof of Courage.
+A second English dub that features an uncredited cast was produced by AB Groupe and aired on Toonami UK under the title Four-Star Dragonball Is the Proof of Courage.